argilla-io/argilla/docs/_source/getting_started/installation/deployments/huggingface-spaces.md

 metrics = trainer.evaluate()
 ```

-## Advanced settings

-This section provides details about what's done under the hood for setting up the Template Docker Space.
-You can use this guide to set up your own Docker Space.

-### Dockerfile

-The [`Dockerfile`](https://huggingface.co/spaces/argilla/template-space-docker/blob/main/Dockerfile) is based on the Elasticsearch image, which is the database used by Argilla apps.
-The build process does the following high-level steps:

-1. Install Python, pip, and dependencies defined on the `requirements.txt` file.
-2. Read secrets from the Space settings and make them available.
-You can find out more about how to use secrets in Docker spaces on [this guide](https://huggingface.co/docs/hub/spaces-sdks-docker#secret-management).
-3. Launch Elasticsearch, setup the `API_KEY` and `PASSWORD` if available, and launch the Argilla service.
-This done in the `start.sh` script described below.

-### start.sh
-This script launches Elasticsearch, uses the `waitforit.sh` utility to make sure Elasticsearch is up and running for the Argilla service, sets up the environment variables `API_KEY` and `PASSWORD` if available, and run `python -m argilla` which serves the webapp and API endpoint for reading and writing data.

-### Demo Space: Setting up workspaces and users
-If you are looking for a more advanced configuration of Argilla, which involves setting up several users and workspaces, can check out the [Argilla Demo Docker Space codebase](https://huggingface.co/spaces/argilla/live-demo/tree/main).

 ## Feedback and support

 If you have improvement suggestions or need specific support, please join [Argilla Slack community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g) or reach out on [Argilla's GitHub repository](https://github.com/argilla-io/argilla).